Mortgages for the Self-employed and Contract Workers

 If you are self-employed, a company director or ‘employed’ on a contract, getting a mortgage can prove to be a challenge.
 The key is having cast-iron proof of income and speaking to your Mortgage Adviser to make sure you are matched to the right mortgage lender for you.

 Income for the self-employed will usually be proven in one of three ways:

-- Business Accounts – Ideally you will want to show three complete years of accounts to maximise your lender options, although two can be sufficient and a couple of lenders will even work on one years’ accounts.
+- Business Accounts – Ideally you will want to show three complete years of accounts to maximise your lender options, although two can be sufficient and some lenders will even work on one year’s accounts.